Tested: 2021 Mitsubishi Outlander PHEV and Roofnest are go-light getaway gear

 That’s a testament to keeping the camping setup simple and relatively light, and quite the contrast to accounts of towing with electric vehicles, which usually result in range reductions of 50% or more.
 That’s led some companies, like Germany’s Dethleffs and ZF, or Airstream, to see the future in electrified trailers—or towing extra batteries as part of a teardrop trailer.
 But all of these will be complex and cost as much as buying a second vehicle.

 The Outlander Plug-In Hybrid is, in the scope of hybrid vehicle designs, an oldie but goodie.
 Minus some updates, it went on sale in Europe in much the same form in 2013, finally reaching the U.S. in 2017.
 It was for several years in the past decade the top-selling plug-in SUV in the world, and in 2020 it remained the top-selling PHEV in Europe.
-An eagerly awaited redesign is due for the 2023 model year.

 The test vehicle’s Quartz Brown Metallic paint fit the mission perfectly, and fit and finish were exceptionally good—without any kind of squeak or rattle.
 That near perfection in the details largely echoes the experience I had a couple of weeks later with a non-hybrid 2022 Outlander—a completely different, redesigned vehicle that feels more upscale.
 A redesigned PHEV based on that model is due for the 2023 model year, but I’m not as won over on its space efficiency as this vehicle.